James Elston

 Oil boilers

 Oil boilers are less modern than electric and gas boilers.
-These boilers use oil as fuel, making them a great alternative solution for off-grid homes.
+These boilers use oil as fuel, making them a great alternative solution for off-grid homes.Â

 Oil boilers tend to have a high heat output, so they’re great for larger homes or very cold climates.

-An oil boiler will have an external oil storage tank connected to the boiler with a fuel line.
-The boiler will give off a distinct oil smell.
+Look for an external oil tank connected to the boiler with a fuel line.
+If you notice a distinct oil smell around the boiler, it’s likely an oil-powered system.Â

 Biomass boilers